 Minneapolis Truck Accident Lawyer

-Holding truck drivers and truck companies accountable for accidents
+Holding Twin Cities truck drivers and truck companies accountable for accidents.

 Second, truck drivers and trucking companies are subject to an entirely separate set of state and federal safety regulations, which they have a mandatory duty to comply with at all times.
 Truck drivers, as well as trucking companies, are often found negligent for failing to meet these requirements, such as by driving while fatigued, failing to conduct ongoing vehicle inspections, and improperly loading cargo.

-I was hurt in a truck accident.
+I was hurt in a truck accident in the Twin Cities.
 Who is liable for my injuries?

 In most truck accident cases, injury victims can seek compensation from the driver of the truck, the trucking company for whom the truck driver was working at the time of the accident, and perhaps the truck’s manufacturer if you can show some defect in the truck caused or contributed to the accident.
 Others—such as truck mechanics or a truck repair shop—may be responsible if the accident was due to poor truck maintenance or a faulty repair.